 However, I’ve always had a soft spot for gingerbread — there’s something so wholesome and old-fashioned about it.
 The very notion of gingerbread evokes images of Little Women or Mary Poppins, and baking it fills the kitchen with mouthwatering aromas.
 Although I think gingerbread is excellent year round, there’s something about the holiday season that makes it especially appropriate.
 On the other hand, gingerbread is not what one would generally think of when contemplating a sinful, sticky, sweet and satisfying dessert.
 For that, you really need chocolate.
 But to combine the alluring dark sweetness of chocolate cake with the warmth and spice of gingerbread is to find dessert nirvana.

 This chocolate gingerbread is my desert island dessert, my diet buster, my indulgence of choice.
-If I had to choose one baked good — to eat for my birthday, to offer for a potluck, to sell at a bake sale — this would be the one.
-Of course, it helps that it’s almost ridiculously easy to make.
+If I had to choose one baked good, this would be the one.
+Of course, it helps that it’s almost ridiculously easy cake recipe to make.
 You melt the butter in a large saucepan and mix in the rest of the ingredients — stir with a wooden spoon and pop it in the oven.
 Once it’s cooled, you top it with a simple powdered sugar glaze.
 And then you get to eat it.
 Rich with chocolate chips, dark with cocoa and redolent of ginger and cloves, with a drizzle of sticky sweet gingery chocolate icing — is your mouth watering yet?
 Mine is.
 And I just ate lunch.

 - 1½ sticks butter